 This list is not complete.
 Other drugs may interact with BCG, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.

-More TheraCys resources
+More about TheraCys (bcg)

 Where can I get more information?

 - Your doctor or pharmacist can provide more information about BCG.